technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image189.png)

-7. Run below command to navigate to the folder.
+7. Run below command in the terminal to navigate to the folder.

   +++cd .\TFFleetOptmztn\chatapp\+++